 Business travel can be expensive, but there are some expenses that can be claimed as deductions on your taxes.
-In Canada, business travelers can deduct the cost of public transportation fares, hotel accommodations, and meals.
-If you’re traveling for business, be sure to keep track of your expenses so you can maximize your deductions.
+In Canada, various business travel expenses are tax-deductible provided they are reasonable and directly related to earning business income.

 Here are some of the business travel expenses that are tax deductible in Canada:

-If you need to stay overnight for business purposes, you can deduct 100% of the cost of your hotel room.
+Accommodation: If you need to stay overnight for business purposes, you can deduct 100% of the cost of your hotel room.
 This also includes the cost of any phone calls you make from your hotel room, faster Internet access, and laundry and dry-cleaning services you use during your stay.

 How do you calculate the amount of travel expenses that can be claimed as a tax deduction?